celer-pkg/test-conf/README.md

 # README

-This a test config of buildenv.
+This a config repo for buildenv.